-The City of Calhoun is now accepting applications for an electric/electronic maintenance technician in the electric department.
+The City of Calhoun is now accepting applications for a part-time teller in the utility department.

 Applications are available at City Hall, 226 South Wall Street during normal business hours.